Resolution (Lamb of God album)

-Resolution is the seventh studio album by American heavy metal band Lamb of God.
+Resolution is the sixth studio album by American heavy metal band Lamb of God.
 It is available on a single disc CD or a two-disc deluxe edition.

 Information

 The album was produced and mixed by Josh Wilbur as was the previous album.
 The main difference with previous records is that its writing process started before they ended touring on Wrath, and started in hotel rooms on a laptop.

 For this album lead singer Randy Blythe stated he recorded the album completely sober, as he had struggled with alcoholism in the past.
 He stated that his sobriety contributed to his "ferocious" and more controlled vocal performance on the album.

 Besides the normal edition a two disc was available in the UK to pre-order for a limited time, containing a bonus 12-track live album entitled "Wrath – Tour 2009/2010," which was only available through Amazon.co.uk, Play.com and HMV.
 The lead single, entitled "Ghost Walking", was released on December 5, 2011.
 The album debuted at number 3 on the Billboard 200 and number 1 on the Rock Chart.
 The album sold around 52,000 copies in the U.S. during the first week of release.
 The album has sold 161,000 copies in the US as of June 2015.

 The iTunes edition comes with two bonus tracks, the first is an exclusive track titled "Digital Sands" and the second is a live version of the song "Vigil" originally from the album As the Palaces Burn.

 The Japanese edition also comes with an exclusive track, "Bury Me Under the Sun".